simonw/sqlite-generate/README.md

     $ pip install sqlite-generate

+## Demo

+You can see a demo of the database generated using this command running in [Datasette](https://github.com/simonw/datasette) at https://sqlite-generate-demo.datasette.io/

+The demo is generated using the following command:

+    sqlite-generate demo.db --seed seed --fts --columns=10 --fks=0,3 --pks=0,2

 ## Usage

 To generate a SQLite database file called `data.db` with 10 randomly named tables in it, run the following:

     sqlite-generate data.db

-You can see a demo of the database generated using this command running in [Datasette](https://github.com/simonw/datasette) at https://sqlite-generate-demo.datasette.io/ (actually this demo also uses the `--fts` option, see below).

 You can use the `--tables` option to generate a different number of tables: